Before application

 Moreover, in Germany sport clubs run by the city are common too.
 Especially if you want to meet locals this might be an alternative option for you.

 The University of Stuttgart offers an Intensive German Course (IGC) for exchange students before the semester starts.
+We also offer an Extensive German Course during the semester, but only for students who attended the Intensive German Course before.

-Additionally, students can take semester-long German courses at the Language Center (Sprachenzentrum, SZ) or consider external institutions or private language schools.
-For more details on German language learning options, please visit our website.
+Additionally, students can take free semester-long German courses at the Language Center (Sprachenzentrum).
+Check out the Language Center's website or external institutions or private language schools.

-Yes, you can take architecture courses in English at the University of Stuttgart, although the Bachelor's program in Architecture and Urban Planning is primarily taught in German.
+Yes, you can take architecture courses in English at the University of Stuttgart, although the Bachelor's program Architecture and Urban Planning is primarily taught in German.
 Due to the program’s focus on project work in small groups or individually, it is possible to manage with English only.
 Additionally, some courses are occasionally offered in English.

 Undergraduate students can also take Master's level courses from related English-taught programs, such as Integrative Technologies and Architectural Design (ITECH), Integrated Urbanism and Sustainable Design (IUSD), or Infrastructure Planning.